TheOdinProject/curriculum/ruby_programming/computer_science/project_recursion.md

 #### Understanding Recursive Fibonacci

-Did you get it figured out?
+Did you figure it out?
 Congratulations!
 But do you really understand what is taking place?
 If you need some help understanding what's going on with this method, give [Khan Academy's Stepping Through Recursive Fibonacci Function video](https://www.youtube.com/watch?v=zg-ddPbzcKM) a watch.
 If you prefer to read, [Recursive Fibonnaci Explained](https://medium.com/launch-school/recursive-fibonnaci-method-explained-d82215c5498e) is also very helpful!

 ### Project: Merge Sort